Women's suffrage in Venezuela

-Women's suffrage in Venezuela was introduced in 1946.
-The reform was introduced in 1945 and implemented in 1947 by the government of Rómulo Betancourt.
+Women's suffrage in Venezuela was implemented in March 1946.
+After President Isaías Medina introduced municipal voting reforms in 1945, the Right to Universal Suffrage was established on March 15, 1946 and was constitutionalized on July 5, 1947 by President Rómulo Betancourt.

 The women's movement in Venezuela started late compared to other countries, and did not fully organize until the 1930s.
-After the death of dictator Juan Vicente Gómez, in 1935, the first women's rights organisation of any note, the Asociacón Cultural Feminina (ACF), was founded and swiftly followed by others.
-The ACF was a leading organisation in support of women's suffrage.
+After the death of dictator Juan Vicente Gómez in 1935, Venezuela's first notable women's rights organization, the Asociacón Cultural Feminina (ACF), was founded and swiftly followed by others such as the Asociación Venezolana de Mujeres (AVM).
+The ACF was a leading organization in support of women's suffrage.
 Suffrage was supported by President Rómulo Betancourt, in his effort to appeal to women and minorities.